VA Program Allows Advance Approval, Planning for Burial Benefits

 What You’ll Need

 Veterans (or their beneficiaries) must have their Social Security number, birthplace, and some service history details commonly found on a DD-214.
-Those without a copy of their DD-214, or who need paperwork for a veteran sponsor, can learn more at this link.
-Please note you do not need to send in a copy of your DD 214 with your application, though it is preferred.
-If you’re applying on behalf of someone else, additional forms may be required to show you have the authority to do so.
+Those without a copy of their DD-214, or those who need paperwork for a veteran sponsor, can learn more about requesting service records.
+Please note that you do not need to send in a copy of your DD-214 with your application, though it is preferred.

 Once your material is prepared, you can: